linagora/linshare/documentation/EN/installation/linshare-install.md

 ###LINSHARE INSTALLATION

 > Note:<br/>
-    In this manual, we choosed the components that we recommend, which are PostgreSQL/Tomcat/Apache/JAVA.
+    In this manual, we choosed the components that we recommend, which are Mongo DB - PostgreSQL - Apache tomcat - Apache httpd - JAVA.
     You can however adapt depending upon the components you may choose.

 <a name="installmin">
 ###__Linshare__ minimum Installation